-Three quick and easy methods to make your wine taste better
+Three simple ways to make your wine taste better

 Wine is volatile and has a life of its own.
 It reacts to temperature, air, and light.
-We can make our wine tastes better in 3 simple ways:
+Serving wine properly can bring the best aroma and taste out of a wine:

 (1) Serving it at the “optimal” temperature: